learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 ## Learning Goals

-- Access and iterate over hashes
-- Translate data from arrays to hashes
-- Translate data from hashes to other hashes
+- Translate data from AoH to AoH
-- Count repeat items in a hash
-- Perform calculations based on hash data
+- Perform calculations based on AoH data

 ## Introduction